localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 ## Connectivity to the LocalStack container

 LocalStack normally runs in a container, meaning that it is isolated from the host system.
-By default, LocalStack _publishes_ its edge port (usually 4566) to the host.
+By default, LocalStack _publishes_ its edge port (usually `4566`) to the host.
 Publishing a port means that a port on the host forwards network communications to the LocalStack container.
 Requests made to `localhost:4566` are then forwarded to the LocalStack container.

-This works well when interacting from the host, for example using `awslocal` commands.
+This works well when interacting from the host, for example using [`awslocal`](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) commands.
 It does not work when trying to connect to LocalStack from your own containers, or LocalStack compute resources such as Lambda functions or ECS containers.
-In the past, some people have suggested connecting their application containers to the host network (`--network host`) or by making requests to `host.docker.internal:4566`.
+In the past, our community users have suggested connecting their application containers to the host network (`--network host`) or by making requests to `host.docker.internal:4566`.
 In some cases, using the host networking solves the problem, but it causes other problems:

 * If SSL is used, then certificate validation must be turned off: